Prerequisites

 Sample Scenarios

-This section provides examples of how to run theapi.parse function in different scenarios.
+This section provides examples of how to run theapi.parse procedure in different scenarios.

 Parse a File at a Publicly Accessible URL